danakj/danakj.github.io/_posts/2023-07-01-iterator-flatten.md

 # Implementing Iterator::flatten() in C++ and in Rust

 You may have heard that C++ has concepts in version 20.
 You may have heard these compared to traits in Rust.
 Indeed you can do many of the same things with them.
-Today I found them to be a good demonstration of the complexity of writing #Cpp vs #Rust.
+Today I found them to be a good demonstration of the complexity of writing C++ vs Rust.

 Here’s the Iterator::flatten() method in Rust: https://doc.rust-lang.org/stable/std/iter/trait.Iterator.html#method.flatten